Comparison

 ·8 min read

-FCM is Infrastructure.
-PushPilot is the Campaign Tool.
+FCM is infrastructure.
+PushPilot is the campaign tool.

 Firebase Cloud Messaging handles one thing exceptionally well: getting a message payload from a server to a device.
 It maintains the connection, handles token management, retries failed deliveries, and supports both Android and iOS through a unified API.
 For that specific job, it's free and virtually unlimited.